open-contracting/kingfisher-process/docs/database.rst

    * - ``collection``
      - A collection, like the collection of files written to a crawl directory by Kingfisher Collect.
 See :ref:`db-collection`.
    * - ``collection_file``
-     - A file containing a record package or release package, like the files written by Kingfisher Collect.
+     - A file containing a release package or record package, like the files written by Kingfisher Collect.
    * - ``collection_file_item``
      - A passthrough table. `#324 <https://github.com/open-contracting/kingfisher-process/issues/324>`__
    * - ``collection_note``
      - A collection note.
 See :ref:`db-collection_note`.
    * - ``package_data``
-     - The metadata for a record package or release package.
+     - The metadata for a release package or record package.

        The metadata is stored separately, to only store one copy of the same metadata within the same collection or across different collections.
    * - ``data``
-     - The data for a record, release or compiled release.
+     - The data for a release, record or compiled release.

        The data is stored separately, to only store one copy of the same data across different collections of the same publication.
    * - ``record``